EK43B GOLD | CUTEST LITTLE DOUBLE FORGET ME KNOTS

 SKU: EK43B 14Y

 If you love little dangle earrings, these are a must.
 Two little Forget Me Knots dip right below your ears less than 1/4".
 Perfect gift for anyone you love and your daughter's first gold!
-Available in solid 14k yellow, 14k rose, or in 18k yellow gold.
+Available in solid 14k yellow, 14k rose, or in 18k yellow gold and come beautifully wrapped with the Artist's Story.
+Handmade at Studio SUZAN, California, signed and dated.

 My jewelry is a story in the making and it all tells the story of life, faith, triumph and hope.
 I've always been inspired by the connections and details of nature and life; those places where time intersects and makes beauty out of something that seems forgotten, fallen or broken.
 I love everything that has been worn or touched to a magnificent patina like tools, books, leather, paper, fabric--telling the story of its owner.